EdoardoGruppi/Deep_Understanding_of_AI_Based_Drug_Discovery/Instructions.md

    ```
    C:\Users\<'name user'>\anaconda3\envs\<'name env'>\Lib\site-packages\rdkit
    ```

+   **Note:** alternatively, it is possible to download the Contrib folder from the official [GitHub page](https://github.com/rdkit/rdkit/tree/master/Contrib) of rdkit.
+In particular, be sure that the downloaded directory includes both the NP_Score and SA_Score subfolders.

 8. To run the target prediction model is necessary to download the model and scalers files from the link provided by the authors of the ChEMBL_27 model (for more details visit their GitHub repository [chembl/of_conformal](https://github.com/chembl/of_conformal)).
 The files required can be downloaded by typing in the windows terminal under a precise location the following line: